 Domain name ownership

 With a blockchain domain system, owners can control their domains using private keys.
-The Internet Corporation for Assigned Names and Numbers (ICANN) controls the standard domain name service (DNS) and there is limited oversight of these domains.
+In contrast, the Internet Corporation for Assigned Names and Numbers controls the standard domain name system, and there is limited oversight of domains.
 This raises concerns about censorship and security.
-Blockchain domain names are recorded permanently in a public registry and cannot be deleted or altered by a third party, helping to eliminate these concerns.
+In contrast, NFT domain names are decentralized, recorded permanently in a public registry and impervious to deletion or alteration by a third party.